aprilnov/GuideToTheGalaxy/README.md

 You are expected to handle invalid queries appropriately.

 Test input:
-glob is I
+glob is I.
-prok is V
+prok is V.
 pish is X
 tegj is L
 glob glob Silver is 34 Credits